-Smokers' teeth may be most recognisable because of the dark yellow or brown stains that build up on them, but there are numerous other oral health problems that come as a side effect of smoking.
+Smokers' teeth may be most recognisable because of the dark yellow or brown stains that build up on them, but there are many other oral health problems that come as a side effect of smoking.

 If you have been smoking for many years, then it can be difficult to remove smoking stains from your teeth.
 A trip to the dentist is a good place to start; they can give your teeth a professional cleaning and check your gum health.
 You may also have some success using a home whitening kit, special stain removal toothpaste, or another home remedy.

 How do I get rid of smokers’ teeth?

 To get rid of smokers' teeth, there are several options.
 You can go in for professional cleaning and whitening at the dentist, purchase an at-home kit, or try natural remedies.

 How does nicotine affect your teeth?